Required

 How Are My Short-Term Disability Benefits Calculated?

+Depending on your work history, your short-term disability benefits may be more than you expect.
 To calculate your short-term disability benefits, you must determine the difference between your post-injury wages and short-term disability benefits.

-In the state of Nevada, short-term disability benefits are generally 67 percent of the worker’s lost wages.
+In the state of Nevada, short-term disability benefits are generally 67% of the worker’s lost wages.
 You can receive benefits for 24 months at most.
 The Social Security Administration will consider the amount you’ve earned over a specific period of time in your adult life.
 So, if you’ve recently switched jobs, your old income may come into play.

-For example, a worker who typically earns $1,800 per month but is currently working at a light-duty job following an injury earning $1,000 each week will receive a temporary total disability rate of $1,200 or two-thirds of $1,800.
+For example, a worker who typically earns $1,800 per month but is currently working at a light-duty job following an injury earning $1,000 each month will receive a temporary total disability rate of $1,200 or two-thirds of $1,800.
 They would then receive the difference between $1,200 and $1,000, or $200 per month.

 The state of Nevada will also take inflation into account, so you may see an increase that’s meant to help offset the higher cost of living.